 Save Libertyland put up a heroic effort.
 The group organized protests and gathered signatures for a petition to save the park.
 They even attracted investors who were willing to revitalize the park, including T-Rex Entertainment who offered to lease the park for $10,000 per month.
 The offer was initially declined both by a city official and members of the Mid-South Fair Board.
-Now, though, the city is willing to consider such offers.
+Later both parties reconsidered.

 These efforts were valiant, but they weren't enough.
-On October 29, 2005 Libertyland closed its doors forever due to financial reasons.
-The Zippin Pippin was sold to the city of Green Bay, Wisconsin in 2010.
-By that time, most of the rides and facilities had been torn down and demolished and the land cleared.
-The Carousel was kept in storage until 2015, when the Children's Museum of Memphis purchased the historic ride and had it refurbished.
+On October 29, 2005 Libertyland closed its doors forever due to finances.
+The Zippin Pippin was sold to the city of Green Bay, Wisconsin in 2010, and the rest of the rides were demolished.
+The land was cleared.
+The Carousel was kept in storage until 2015 when the Children's Museum of Memphis purchased the historic ride and had it refurbished.

 The Grand Carousel reopened on December 2, 2017 inside a new Pavilion and events facility at the Children's Museum of Memphis, not far from its first Memphis home at the Fairgrounds.
-The Carousel will be open to the public daily from 9 a.m to 5 p.m. and rides are $3 per person.
+The Carousel is open to the public daily from 9 a.m to 5 p.m. and rides are $3 per person.
 The carousel runs on the quarter hour.

-Today on the site of the former Libertyland there is now a disc golf course, and a new tailgating area in front of the Liberty Bowl called "Tiger Lane".
-The future of the Mid-South Coliseum and the Fairgrounds in general is yet to be determined.
+Today on the site of the former Libertyland there is now a disc golf course and a new tailgating area in front of the Liberty Bowl called "Tiger Lane".
+The future of the Mid-South Coliseum and the Fairgrounds in still in question.